Frequently Asked Questions

 - Fee year 2020

 How does the application process work?

-- personal statement of why you want to join the ALA.
+- A personal statement of why you want to join the ALA.

-What is the Course Structure - Semester dates/breaks
+What is the Course Structure - When are the session dates & breaks

 The Master of Animation & Visualisation is an accelerated, industry-focused 1-year master’s degree, broken into 3 sessions:

 - In 2020 there are 45 weeks of learning, with 2 x 1 week breaks